Giuseppe Melfi: Work

 where $\sigma(n)$ is the sum of the divisors of $n$ and $\sigma_3(n)$ is the sum of the third powers of the divisors of $n$.

-Among other problems in elementary number theory, he is the author of a theorem that allowed him to get a 5328-digit number that is at present the largest known primitive weird number.
+Among other problems in elementary number theory, he is the author of a theorem that allowed him to get a 5328-digit number that has been for a while the largest known primitive weird number.
+Since 2019, with a 14712-digits primitive weird number, he shares this record, with a team of collaborators.

 In applied mathematics his research interests include probability and simulation.